How to manually upgrade or downgrade your router firmware (from v4.x to v4.x)?¶

 Downgrade: You can downgrade your router's firmware to resolve certain issues.

-1. (Only for upgrade) Check if your router is running the latest firmware version
+1. Check if your router is running the latest firmware version (Only for upgrade)¶

-1. In a web browser, enter the URL to your router's admin panel (e.g., 192.168.8.1) and sign in.
+- In a web browser, enter the URL to your router's admin panel (e.g., 192.168.8.1) and sign in.

-2. From the left sidebar, select System > Upgrade.
+- From the left sidebar, select System > Upgrade.

-2. Download the router's firmware file
+2. Download the firmware file¶

-2. In the Stable tab or other tabs, select Download for common upgrade and uboot next to the firmware version you want to download.
+- In the Stable tab or other tabs, select Download for common upgrade and uboot next to the firmware version you want to download.

 The following instructions were written for uploading your firmware through the router admin panel.
 (To upload your firmware via the GL.iNet mobile app, download the app and set it up.)

-1. In a web browser, enter the URL to your router's admin panel (e.g., 192.168.8.1) and sign in.
+- In a web browser, enter the URL to your router's admin panel (e.g., 192.168.8.1) and sign in.

 Back up your current settings